 "As a medic working with returning Vietnam veterans, I would take vets on a walk down the street into the neighborhood.
 This was one of the best things we could do during their rehabilitation.
 And the same was true for my father when he returned from World War II.
 Daily walks just down the street to the church, park, or pool hall reconnected him to life after war." - John Norquist

-The Great Recession of 2007 and the 2010 Patient Protection and Affordable Care Act (PPACA, or “The Affordable Care Act”) have set in motion the transformation of healthcare, with potential long-term benefits for patients and for health systems.
+The 2010 Patient Protection and Affordable Care Act (PPACA, or “The Affordable Care Act”) is changing the business model of healthcare, with potential long-term benefits for patients, health systems and the needs of the community they serve with greater focus on wellness, prevention and community health.
 The Affordable Care Act has mandated that tax-exempt hospitals produce Community Health Needs Assessments (CHNA) every three years.
 These assessments, among other requirements, describe communities served and methods for receiving input on community interests.
 (See Notice 2011-52).
-This requirement is a strategic opportunity for health systems to build healthier, lifelong communities in their neighborhoods.
+This requirement is an excellent opportunity for health systems to improve public health by collaborating with their neighbors to build healthier, lifelong communities.